IntelliTect/CodingGuidelines/docs/devops-guidelines/Plan.md

 Value to be delivered by the project should be managed on a backlog

-Project code shoudl be connected to work: Product Backlog Items/User Stories and Bugs/Defects.
+Project code should be connected to work: Product Backlog Items/User Stories/Issues and Bugs/Defects.

-This enables Azure DevOps to automatically generate release notes and audit reports providing traceability from inception through delivery.
+This enables Azure DevOps/GitHub to automatically generate release and audit reports of work delivered by a deployment.

-See [P66 Agile Initiative]() for additional information.

 ## Work Management Tooling